How to Buy a Windows Laptop

 Backlit Keyboard

 The other thing is the color of the key tops on the keyboard.
 Try to find a laptop with black or dark-colored keys with white legends.
 They are easier to read, especially for a non-touch typist that has to look at the keyboard.
 Keys that are silver, white, gold, or other light-color will reflect light from the screen, making the keys hard to identify.
 This is one of those hard-learned lessons that no one thinks about when laptop shopping.
-But you are learning about that now!
+But you are learning about that now, before making a costly error.

 Tablet / Laptop Convertible

 Some laptops today are "convertible" or dual mode.
-Some have a detachable keyboard while others have keyboards that flip around to the back of the unit.
+Some have a detachable keyboard while others have keyboards that flip nearly 360 degrees to the back of the unit.
 Weight and thickness are top design considerations for convertibles.
-If you need a well-spec'd laptop that is exceptionally light and thin, a convertible may be the answer, even if you don't need the tablet mode so much.
+If you need a well-specced laptop that is exceptionally light and thin, a convertible may be the answer, even if you don't need the tablet mode so much.

 Most new laptops these days lack a CD/DVD drive.
-Optical drives add weight and thickness and simply aren't as important these days.
+Optical drives add weight and thickness and simply aren't important these days.
 If you want a CD/DVD for those rare times when you need one, you can buy an external USB plug-in drive for $25 to $30.
+This is the way to go.

 Why I Don't Recommend Touchscreens on a Laptop